 Music Director and Conductor

-In the Fall of 2012, retired music professor Dr. Marianna Paone Gabbi came out of retirement to conduct the New Horizons Symphony.
-Orchestra members were greatly saddened to learn of her sudden death at the age of 90 on September 11, 2018.
-Both the orchestra and the community benefited greatly from her vast experience, musicianship and style.
+Dr. Marianna Gabbi came out of retirement to conduct the New Horizons Symphony in the fall of 2012 until her death at age 90 in 2018.
+Both the orchestra and the community benefited greatly from her past experience, musicianship, style, and sense of humor.